Alex Rodriguez lashes out against MLB commissioner

 The worker told police that MLB representatives had “offered him a job and up to $125,000 for the client files.”

-The last offer was on March 18, and the documents were stolen six days later, according to the police report.
+The last offer was March 18 and the documents were stolen six days later, according to the police report.

 Manfred told CNN that no one from Major League Baseball knew the documents were reported stolen.